-Direct sales is the basis of Newegg's business, generating approximately 71% of its GMV as of June 30, 2020.
+Direct sales is the basis of Newegg's business, generating approximately 74% of its GMV for the year ended December 31, 2020.
 Newegg leverages the traffic, customers, infrastructure, brand promise and overall goodwill generated by its direct sales relationships to enable entry into new models, businesses and geographies.
 This has allowed Newegg to continuously improve its value proposition to its customers and reach new customers and geographies, while improving its relationships with its partners.